hpcc-systems/h2h/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+# H1 Please note that the H2H Connector is no longer actively supported & the assets provided on this page are offered for archival purposes.

 http://hpccsystems.com

 HPCC to Hadoop connector